-Mia Birk is the President of Alta Planning + Design.
-She has spent her entire career creating active communities where bicycling and walking are safe, healthy, fun, and normal daily activities.
+Mia Birk is the CEO of Alta Planning + Design.
+She has spent her entire career creating active communities.
 She is the author of Joyride: Pedaling Toward a Healthier Planet, which tells the dramatic and enlightening behind-the-scenes story of how a group of determined visionaries transformed Portland into a cycling mecca and inspired the nation.
-She has been at the forefront of numerous groundbreaking studies and organizations, and was a co-founder of Portland State University’s Initiative for Bicycle and Pedestrian Innovation and the Cities for Cycling Project and Urban Bikeway Design Guide of the National Association of City Transportation Officials.
-She was a co-founder at Alta Bicycle Share, Inc., which launched and operates public bike sharing systems in Washington DC, Boston, , and was recently sold.
+She has been at the forefront of numerous groundbreaking studies and organizations, and was a co-founder of Portland State University’s Initiative for Bicycle and Pedestrian Innovation and the Cities for Cycling Project and Urban Bikeway Design Guide of the National Association of City Transportation Officials (NACTO).
+She was a co-founder at Alta Bicycle Share, Inc., which launched and operates public bike sharing systems in 10 North American communities and Melbourne, Australia, and was recently sold and rebranded as Motivate.

-Mia lives and rides with her three children in Portland, Oregon, where she was Bicycle Program Manager from 1993-1999.
+Mia lives and rides with her husband and three children in Portland, Oregon, where she was Bicycle Program Manager from 1993-1999.

 Mia’s career has included:

 - International research on transportation at the International Institute for Energy Conservation (1989-1993).

 - Government leadership as the City of Portland’s Bicycle Program Manager (1993-1999), working with an amazing team of visionaries transforming Portland into a sustainable transportation leader.